AMTE Early Career BIPOC Faculty Mentoring Program

 To maximize the mentor/mentee relationship, we ask participants to:

-- Commit to the mentor/mentee relationship from January through June 2023.
-Participants are encouraged to continue their relationship beyond this period
+• Commit to the mentor/mentee relationship from November 2025 through June 2026.
+Participants are encouraged to continue their relationship beyond this period.

 Although not required, we hope mentors and mentees will: